 Purpose is to provide a stable, long-term home for Crossbill research over a broad front: field observations, recordings, assortative mating and call type delineation by sound, range and DNA.
 Provide information to the scientific community on the validity of call types and potential full-species separations for flight call types, geographically isolated populations (old world versus new world) etc. One purpose would be to serve as arbiters of flight call determination via audiospectrographic analysis and machine learning/AI for this worldwide complex.

-We hope to get to the point where we can help fund summertime student research projects.
+We are planning to fund student research projects.
 And lastly, we implemented an ARU component of The Crossbill Project this past summer, and if you’re interested in helping in the future, please contact us as well.

 Check out our latest Call for Action